yiqiwangphysics/yiqiwangphysics.github.io/_posts/2022-08-09-Topological_Isomorphism_of_pants.md

   </center>
 </figure>

-Another argument states a pair of pants is topologically equivalent to a Thong underwear, which is indeed a [genus-2 surface](https://en.wikipedia.org/wiki/Genus_%28mathematics%29)!
+Another argument states a pair of pants are topologically equivalent to a Thong underwear, which is indeed a [genus-2 surface](https://en.wikipedia.org/wiki/Genus_%28mathematics%29)!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">